lin2828/learngit/readme.txt

-git is a distribute version control system. git is a free and powerful software.
+git is a distribute version control system. git is a free and powerful software distributed under the GPL.